 The technology behind the twICEme solution, Near Field Communication (NFC), has been around for quite some time.
 However, it isn’t until now that it has gained momentum as a widespread and household technology.
 This has been adopted by key players in the field, as recent strides forward have opened all NFC functionalities to Apple’s iPhones as well as Android smartphone makers.
 The technology is therefore introduced for the first time to a truly global public, which enables third-party integrations to reach the status of a global standard, which is what we are aiming for at twICEme Technology.
 Let’s dive deeper into the power of NFC connectivity and why it is the perfect solution for twICEme Technology.

-On our missions as military professionals, we have witnessed emergency situations where vital information about a person could have resulted in saved lives.
+On our missions as military professionals, we have witnessed emergencies where vital information about a person could have resulted in saved lives.
 By having such info available when seconds matter, higher efficiency with reduced lead times could have been created in the rescue operations.
-With that experience in mind, we wanted to develop a concept that could help not only military personnel but also people in dangerous working environments or people pursuing their adventures in the ski slopes, on the saddle or when biking.
+With that experience in mind, we wanted to develop a concept that could help not only military personnel but also people in dangerous working environments or people pursuing their adventures on the ski slopes, on the saddle, or when biking.
 The result was the concept of “twICEme” - to always have a “second me”.
 The challenge was to find a reliable technology that fulfilled the crucial performance requirements.

 From the very beginning, our vision was to create a user-friendly solution based on future technology where the first person on the scene of an accident or first responders could access the info and thereby be of help.
 We chose a technical solution that is based on Near Field Communication (NFC).
 The technology was invented already in 2002 but when we started in 2016, NFC was still in its infancy in terms of consumer knowledge.
 Even though Android smartphones have had NFC functionalities since 2010, the real change came in 2019 when Apple also opened up all the NFC functionalities for third-party developers.
 Along with the rise of Apple Pay, NFC is really starting to gain widespread consumer knowledge.